 Kabuterimon tried to fly backwards and ram the wall, but Arukenimon's strangling was getting to him.
 Aquilamon fired Blast Rings at her, but she leaped back onto the wall and the shots hit Kabuterimon instead, sending him crashing to the ground.
 "Sorry!"
 Aquilamon winced.

 Kabuterimon coughed and wheezed as he tried to get back on his feet.
 "You old fogeys can't stand up to me!"
 Arukenimon laughed as leaped towards the altar.
-"I don't even have to steal these first; you'll be dead before they're finished!"
+"I don't even have to steal your Crests; you'll be dead before they're finished!"

 A gooey fist flew by her cheek and she jumped away; Togemon had pried herself loose and was back for another round.
 "Web on me, will ya?!" she snarled, swinging for Arukenimon's teeth.
 Aquilamon flew over and tried to hit his mark.